 5. Choose an energy-efficient dryer

-If you can't avoid using your dryer all year round, opt for the most efficient one you can find – look for a high energy efficiency score in our reviews.
+If you can't avoid using your dryer, opt for the most efficient one you can find – look for a high energy efficiency score in our reviews.

 Or buy a heat pump condenser dryer.
 These cost more to buy but are cheaper to run, so they can save you money in the long run.
 The more you use your dryer, the better an option this becomes.